 The Department encourages applicants to use independent compliance monitors to ensure compliance with applicable laws and regulations.
 Compliance monitors can include law firms that specialize in monitoring compliance with contracts and settlements and/or labor organizations that represent construction workers.

-It is generally expected that most CHIPS Direct Funding awards will equal 10 percent of project capital expenditures.
-In rare cases, applicants may receive an award of either 20 percent or 30 percent of project capital expenditures if they have (a) made a particularly compelling case that their project advances the Department’s economic and national security objectives, and (b) demonstrated that the additional funding is necessary to make the project commercially viable.
-Projects eligible for the Investment Tax Credit will not receive an award of more than 20 percent of project capital expenditures.
+Applicants may only apply for incentives that equal 10, 20, or 30 percent of total project capital expenditures.
+Most CHIPS Direct Funding awards under the Small-Scale Supplier NOFO will be equal to 10 percent of project capital expenditures.
+In rare cases, applicants may receive an award of equal to either 20 percent or 30 percent of project capital expenditures if they (a) make a particularly compelling case that their project advances the Department’s economic and national security objectives, and (b) demonstrate that the additional funding is necessary to make the project commercially viable.
+Additionally, applicants must explain how they would execute the project in the event that they only receive 10 percent of project capital expenditures.
+Projects eligible for the Advanced Manufacturing Investment Credit will only receive an award of either 10 percent or 20 percent of project capital expenditures.

 It is generally expected that most direct funding awards will equal 10 percent of project capital expenditures.
 In rare cases, applicants may receive an award of either 20 percent or 30 percent if they make a particularly compelling case that their project advances the Department’s economic and national security objectives and that additional funding is necessary to make the project commercially viable.